Jeanette Jamieson - back row 2nd from R

 However, Highland Games has always been Jean’s first love and she competed from 1951 until the end of 1991 and now organises dancing at seven Highland Games in Perthshire.
 During this time she won many prizes and Championships including the British, United Kingdom and All England Championships, and was also twice runner-up in the Adult World Championship in 1970 and 1972.
 The picture left is of 1972 with Victor Wesley Adult World Champion, Jean Swanston, Christine Crowe, Linda Berger and Celia Orr.

-As a member of the Scottish Official Board of Highland Dancing’s world-wide judging panel Jean has judged not only most of the Championships held in Britain including the World Championships at Cowal Games, but also the US Championships and the Canadian Championships.
-In November 2016 Jean was delighted and honoured to be elected Vice President of the SOBHD.
+As a member of the Royal Scottish Official Board of Highland Dancing’s world-wide judging panel Jean has judged not only most of the Championships held in Britain including the World Championships at Cowal Games, but also the US Championships and the Canadian Championships.
+In November 2016 Jean was delighted and honoured to be elected Vice President of the RSOBHD.

 Since 1975, Jean has lived with her husband and sons on a farm in Logierait near Pitlochry where she also has a small dance studio teaching approximately 50 pupils.